isc-projects/stork/doc/user/usage.rst

 configurations to eliminate unwanted warnings from Stork about inactive daemons.

-Stork uses ``rndc`` to retrieve the BIND 9 application's status.
+Stork uses ``rndc`` to retrieve the BIND 9 daemon's status.
 It looks for the ``controls`` statement in the configuration file, and uses the first listed control point to monitor the daemon.
 The `statistics-channels` must be configured to allow fetching BIND 9 statistics (and exporting them to Prometheus),